In this day and age, you need an online presence. And, you can’t do it alone.

 Digital marketing firms can have a variety of specialties in the marketplace, so make sure you look for a partner with experience and commitment to your business sector.
 For example:

 Looking to evaluate your current marketing initiatives before making a decision on hiring internally or externally?
-Check out our essential online marketing checklist.
-This “how to” guide will put you on the path to online marketing success.
+Check out our Essential B2B Digital Marketing Checklists.
+This “how to” guide will put you on the path to B2B digital marketing success.
 It contains 4 checklists with 60 questions that will help you focus your thinking and approach.

 Not sure where to get started?
-Request a free online marketing analysis now.
+Request a free B2B digital marketing analysis now.
 You can begin this process by finding out if your website is helping or hurting your business.